-However, we currently lack any reliable evidence on how developers actually respond to the discipline of CMM.
-Part of the problem is the inadequacy of most of the theoretical framings available for such research.
-The most common framing assumes that autonomy is a primordial psychological need-especially for professionals like software developers.
 On reflection, however, it would beg the question to take autonomy as a key variable.
 It is surely insufficient to characterize the bureaucratization of software work only by what is lost: we also need to understand what replaces that lost autonomy.
-Abstractly speaking, autonomy is replaced by greater task interdependence and correspondingly more intensive coordination efforts.
-Autonomy theories assume that coordination is coercive, and that autonomy is thus replaced by dependence and domination.
-But this assumption needs to be tested against reality, since it is possible that autonomy is replaced by a more symmetrical and collaborative form of coordination-one that might be experienced very differently by employees.
+Abstractly speaking, autonomy is replaced by greater task interdependence.
+Autonomy/control theories assume that this interdependence typically takes an asymmetrical form, in other words, that autonomy is replaced by dependence and domination.
+But this assumption needs to be tested against reality, since it is possible that autonomy is replaced by a more symmetrical, and collaborative form of interdependence - one that might be experienced very differently by employees.